zvector/fate/README.md

 It is worth nothing that the mechanism of `when` is essentially an infinite-width multiplex, built with a simpler construct.
 Whenever it is certain that concurrency limits are unnecessary, `when` should be used instead of `Multiplex`.

 ## Methods

 #### promise

 Returns a promise to the internal deferral that will be resolved once all of the constituent pipelines have been resolved.

-#### width ()
+#### width()

 Returns the upper limit on the number of concurrent pipelines.

-#### width ( n )
+#### width( n )

 Sets and returns a new upper limit on the number of concurrent pipelines.
-Widening a running multiplex will automatically start the additional pipelines.
+Widening a running multiplex will automatically start the additional pipelines, consuming any operations.
 Narrowing the multiplex may not take effect immediately; the necessary number of pipelines will be terminated only once each has completed its current operation.

 #### start